ashley-matesic/KNES381FinalProject/graphicdevelopment.md

 subtitle: Experiment Setup
 ---

-This page illustrates the setup of the experiment with two graphics, one from a birds'-eye view (top figure) and another from the perspective where the camera was facing (bottom figure).
+This page illustrates the setup of the experiment with two graphics, one from a birds'-eye view (top figure) and another from the perspective of where the camera was facing (bottom figure).

 ###### Top-Down View of Testing Setup
  <img src="{{ 'assets/img/Birds_Eye.png' | relative_url }}" alt="Birds Eye View of Setup" />